We Are Here For Your Hollywood Business

 Founded in 1964, Broward SCORE is a non-profit 501 (c)(3) with over 70 volunteer mentors, workshop presenters, and business support personnel.
 The chapter offers a diverse program of business support services throughout the year and is provided at no-cost to start-ups, existing businesses, or those who are thinking of starting a business.
 More information on these exciting new programs can be found here: https://broward.score.org/city-hollywood-cmed

-County Administrator Bertha Henry has also issued Emergency Order 20-22, which implements new restrictions to help curtail large social gatherings, including house parties, street parties and other activities that are contributing to community spread of the virus:
+Broward County issued Emergency Order 20-22 on July 17, 2020, and subsequent Emergency Order 20-23 and Emergency Order 20-24, implementing restrictions to help prevent large social gatherings, house parties, street parties and other activities that are contributing to the community spread of the virus.
+The orders establish restrictions on private gatherings, vacation rentals, restaurants, and gyms and fitness centers.

-- Private Gatherings – Effective immediately, private gatherings at a residential property, single-family or otherwise, indoors and/or outdoors, are limited to no more than 10 individuals.
+- Private Gatherings – Private gatherings at a residential property, single-family or otherwise, indoors and/or outdoors, are limited to no more than 10 individuals.
 Persons present at such gatherings shall be individually liable for violations of this Order and subject to civil and criminal penalties.
 The owner(s) of the residential property are also liable for violations that occur on their property, whether or not they are in residence or on site at the time of the violation.
 Residents of any private residential property, whether they own or rent, must ensure all persons on their property comply with the guidelines, subject to civil and criminal penalties.
+Per Emergency Order 20-23, residents, however, shall not be liable for facial covering violations of the their guests.

 - Restaurant Operations – Ordering food or beverage from a bar counter is strictly prohibited.
-Effective immediately, restaurant patrons must order and consume food and drinks at a table, following all other requirements as outlined in previously issued operating guidelines.
+Restaurant patrons must order and consume food and drinks at a table, following all other requirements as outlined in previously issued operating guidelines.

 - Gym and Fitness Center Operations – Effective immediately,all persons shall wear a facial covering at all times while using or visiting a gym or fitness center, including while exercising.

-- Signage Requirements – Effective July 20, 2020 at 12:01AM, owners, operators and landlords of commercial property at which any retail, restaurant or food establishment is located must ensure compliance by those establishments with the signage requirements of Emergency Order 20-17, and must also ensure the required signage is conspicuously posted in common areas of the property such as mall entrances, food courts and hallways.
+- Signage Requirements – Owners, operators and landlords of commercial property at which any retail, restaurant or food establishment is located must ensure compliance by those establishments with the signage requirements of Emergency Order 20-17, and must also ensure the required signage is conspicuously posted in common areas of the property such as mall entrances, food courts and hallways.
+See Printable Signage

 Individuals in our community have a personal responsibility to adhere to the guidelines and do their part to help prevent the spread of COVID-19.
 The new Order strongly recommends that any person who tests positive for COVID-19, or who is experiencing symptoms associated with COVID-19, immediately: